Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Simulation study

 \subsection{Results}

 In Figure \ref{fig:cdf-error}, we plot the maximum of (absolute) difference of the bootstrap CDF $F_n^*$ over the $[-3,3]$ range (\KL{$F_n$}{$F_n^*$}) for triangle density from the true CDF $F_n$ for sparsity parameter $\rho_n$ varying from $0.05$ to $1$.
-We show the average of the expected difference over 30 independent runs along with errorbars.
+We show the average of the expected difference over 30 independent runs along with error-bars.
 In this figure we see an interesting phenomenon.
-For sparse networks with $\rho_n<0.2$, the linear method outperforms the higher order correct methods.
-As the networks become denser, the higher order correct methods start performing better.
-For $\rho_n\leq 0.2$, we also see that the empirical edgeworth expansion performs worse than the linear bootstrap method.
-We also compare the bootstrap samples centered at the boostrap mean (first row) with bootstrap samples centered at the subgraph density computed on the whole network.
+For sparse networks with $\rho_n\leq 0.2$, the linear method outperforms the higher-order correct methods.
+As the networks become denser, the higher-order correct methods start performing better.
+For $\rho_n\leq 0.2$, we also see that the empirical Edgeworth expansion performs worse than the linear bootstrap method.

+We also compare the bootstrap samples centered at the bootstrap mean (first row) with bootstrap samples centered at the subgraph density computed on the whole network.
 We see that the latest space method (LS) and approximate linear bootstrap method (\mblapx) behave differently under these two centerings, with LS performing much worse.
 This suggests that while both suffer from bias, LS suffers from it to a higher degree.
 For all parameter settings, we used $N=50\log n$.
-It is possible that increasing $N$ for sparser settings may lead to reduced bias of \mblapx. \bk
+It is possible that increasing $N$ for sparser settings may lead to reduced bias of \mblapx.

-In Figure \ref{fig:coverage}, we show the coverage of 95\% Bootstrap Percentile CI with correction for triangles (top) and transitivity coefficient (bottom) of the \sbm and \smg models in $\rho_n$ from $0.05$ to $1$.
-We simulate $200$ graphs for each $\rho_n$ from \sbm and \smg models, construct CI from bootstrap percentiles and correct the CI using Eq~\ref{eq:ci-correction} for triangles and transitivity respectively.
+In Figure \ref{fig:coverage}, we show the coverage of 95\% bootstrap percentile CI with correction for triangles (left) and transitivity coefficient (right) of the \sbm model in $\rho_n$ from $0.05$ to $1$.
+We simulate $200$ graphs for each $\rho_n$ from \sbm model, construct CI from bootstrap percentiles and correct the CI using Eq~\ref{eq:ci-correction} for triangles and transitivity respectively.
 For smooth functions, computing the bootstrap distribution is straightforward.
 One simply computes $u^*$ which is now a vector of bootstrapped triangles and two-star densities.
 Now a standardized bootstrap replicate is given by $\{f(u^*)-f(u)\}/\tdsigf$, where $u$ is the vector of triangles and two-star densities computed on the whole graph, and $\tdsigf$ is given by Eq~\ref{eq:sigmahatfemp}.
-For transitivity, $f(x,y)=x/y$.
+For transitivity, $f(x,y)=3x/y$.